Shanku: 20th century

-In the 20th century, the 19th century long shan gradually became shorter and become more fitted.
+In the 20th century, the 19th-century long shan gradually became shorter and become more fitted.
 The neckband of the shan was also narrow.
 Sleeveless and short-sleeved shanku also existed in the 20th century.

-In the 1950s, women of the lower status and those worked on farms would sometimes wear shanku which was decorated with floral patterns and checks.
-People living in urban areas started to wear western clothing while people in rural areas continued to wear shanku.
+In the 1950s, women of lower status and those worked on farms would sometimes wear shanku which was decorated with floral patterns and checks.
+People living in urban areas started to wear Western clothing while people in rural areas continued to wear shanku.
 In Hong Kong, shanku continued to be worn when people were away from their workplace.During the Great Leap Forward, the Mao suit became popular. but it was not expected for children to wear the Mao suit.
 While in cities, children started to wear Western style clothing, the children in the rural areas continued to wear the traditional shanku which were made of cotton checked fabrics, stripe fabrics, or other patterned fabrics.